New ESC Guidelines Focus on Diabetes Management

 “Diabetes is a complex disease and it is very important that cognitive behavioral strategies are built into the treatment strategy so that the patient is empowered to take care of themselves to a large extent,” adds Professor Peter J. Grant, co-chair of the task force.

-Keywords: Cooperative Behavior, Coronary Artery Disease, Life Style, Cognition, Stroke, Decision Making, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Fatty Acids, Renin-Angiotensin System, Dilatation, Blood Pressure, Patient-Centered Care, Glucose, Hemoglobin A, Glycosylated, Glucose Tolerance Test, Coronary Stenosis, Motor Activity, Diabetes Mellitus, Fasting
+Keywords: Cooperative Behavior, Coronary Artery Disease, Life Style, Cognition, Stroke, Decision Making, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Fatty Acids, Renin-Angiotensin System, Dilatation, Blood Pressure, Patient-Centered Care, Glucose, Glycated Hemoglobin A, Glucose Tolerance Test, Coronary Stenosis, Motor Activity, Diabetes Mellitus, Fasting

 < Back to Listings